-- Beta-blockers have been shown to reduce sudden death and all-cause mortality in both post-infarction patients and patients with HF. - Aldosterone antagonists decrease sudden death and overall mortality in HF soon after MI and in advanced HF.
+- Beta-blockers have shown a reduction in sudden death as well as in all-cause mortality in both post-infarction patients and patients with HF. - Aldosterone antagonists decrease sudden death and overall mortality in HF soon after MI and in advanced HF.